aleph2c/miros/doc/recipes.rst

 your matching methods within it and slightly change the structure of your state functions to use your new methods.

+You can find an example of this feature's need in the `SCXML standard
-For instance, the `SCXML standard <https://www.w3.org/TR/scxml/>`_ requires that a statechart should be able to catch all external signals, like a ``*`` glob, and, it requires that signal catching logic should be able to catch any word within a ``.``-tokenized list.
-So ``timeout`` should be caught and handled when a signal named ``timeout.token1.token2`` is received by a statechart.
+<https://www.w3.org/TR/scxml/>`_.
+The SCXML standard requires that a statechart
+should be able to catch all external signals, like a ``*`` glob, and it requires that signal catching logic should be able to catch any word within a ``.``-tokenized list.
+For instance, an event handler specified to catch ``timeout`` would react to a signal called ``timeout.token1.token2``.

 .. note::